nrcae/serverless-augmented-data/README.md

         * `summarize_all`: One overall insight for the entire dataset (based on concatenated text from records).
     * `MAX_CHARS_FOR_SUMMARY_PROMPT`: (Used with `summarize_all`) Maximum characters of combined text to send in a summary prompt.
 Default: `15000`.
 Optional.
     * `MAX_RECORDS_FOR_SUMMARY`: (Used with `summarize_all`) Maximum number of records to include in the combined text for summarization.
 Default: `100`.
 Optional.
+    * `DYNAMODB_TABLE_NAME`: The name of the DynamoDB database where augmented datasets will be stored additionally.